Āryatārā Atiyoga

 practitioners who violated major precepts could purify their grave

-Seven Buddhas of the past, present, and future to save and embrace sentient
+by the Seven Buddhas of the past, present, and future to save and

-beings, and prescribed its recitation as a powerful method for repentance
+embrace sentient beings, and prescribed its recitation as a powerful

 (Taishō Tripiṭaka, Vol. 85, no. 2898),